krishnakesari/Algorithms/README.md

 # Algorithms

-### Algorithms powers softwares.
-They provide blue print on how a task need to be done.
+Algorithms powers softwares and provide blue print on how a task need to be done.

 Algortihm complexity
 1. Space complexity